 As I write this post, I am sitting on a worn-out, secondhand couch left by a former roommate.
 Currently, this is the only piece of furniture in my apartment that is suitable for sitting.
-Like many New Englanders, I am moving out of my apartment on September 1st, so much of my furniture has been sold or given to others for free.
+Like many Bostonians, I am moving out of my apartment on September 1st.
+At this point, much of my furniture has been sold or given to others for free.

 The Merriam-Webster dictionary defines transient, as: